Who Is NYC Smoke-Free?

 While smoking rates are seeing an overall decline, the use of flavors in tobacco products has seriously jeopardized recent progress.
 One flavor in particular, menthol, has had a particularly harmful impact on health – which is often overlooked.

-- Menthol cigarette smokers have lower rates of quitting than traditional cigarette smokers.
+- Menthol cigarette smokers have lower rates of quitting than traditional cigarette smokers (Truth Initiative, 2022).

-- 64% of Latino smokers use menthol cigarettes.
+- 64% of Latinx smokers use menthol cigarettes.

 Programs